This case study isn’t yet optimised for mobile.

 Please view it on a desktop browser. 🙏

 Beams asked me to diagnose why their ‘Focus Mode’ feature wasn’t resonating with beta users.
-By reframing the problem and testing new focus concepts, I helped the team define a clearer, more differentiated path toward product-market fit. expressed through a system blueprint and exploratory interface designs.
+By reframing the problem and testing new focus concepts, I helped them define a clearer, more differentiated path forward. expressed through a system blueprint and exploratory interface designs.

 Role